thegworld/gtx-browser/docs/linux/suid_sandbox.md

 In order for the sandbox to be used, the following conditions must be met:

-*   The sandbox binary must be executable by the Chromium process.
+*   The sandbox binary must be executable by the GTx Browser process.
 *   It must be `SUID` and executable by other.

 If these conditions are met then the sandbox binary is used to launch the zygote